foambubble/foam-template/readme.md

 # Foam

-Welcome to your Foam.
-We've created a few Bubbles (markdown documents) for you.
+We've created a few Bubbles (markdown documents) to get you started.

 Feel free to use them or delete them.
 Your Foam, your rules.

 - [Inbox](inbox.md) - a place to write down quick notes to be categorised later
 - [Todo](todo.md) - a todo list